semicolon-10/monitoring-api/README.md

     docker-compose up -d
     ```

-    This will start Prometheus UI, and you can access it via [http://localhost:9091/](http://localhost:9091/).
+    This will start Prometheus UI, and you can access it via [http://localhost:9091/](http://localhost:9091/), Also Grafana on [http://localhost:3000/](http://localhost:3000/)

 3. **Running the Dummy Web Server**